Do newborns like stuffed animals?

 What to gift to a newborn

-Now that you know how the tiny body of a newborn works and what are the skills that they still need to develop over time, you might have realized that big, flashy and noisy toys might not be the best idea for a baby yet.
+Now that you know how the tiny body of a newborn works and what are the skills that they still need to develop over time, you might have realised that big, flashy and noisy toys might not be the best idea for a baby yet.

 And sure, blankets and clothing are a safer choice but they’re also a pretty boring one since the parents of the baby will most likely get their child everything they need for the first months of their life.